8bitShinobix/8bitShinobix/README.md

 # Hey, I'm Durgesh

-Software Engineer specializing in **full-stack web development** with **Next.js, TypeScript, and Node.js**.
-I build scalable SaaS products, integrate AI-driven features, and ship real-time systems that people actually use.
+I design and build things for the web.
+Frontend-heavy full-stack developer who likes solving problems and making interfaces that feel right.

 Based in Bangalore, India · Open to **full-stack & Front-end roles** (remote/hybrid)